 If your card is lost or stolen, an amount of $3.00 will be required to issue you a new one.

-Items that can only be borrowed for one week:
+Items that can only be borrowed for 7 days:

 You may use the Town Hall drop-off box to return books when the Library is closed.
 The drop-off box is located behind the Library, at the side entrance to municipal offices.